PropForth6/PropForth6/doc/README-setup-notes WINDOWS.txt

 and contribute those back into the project.
 Start by create perhaps some documentation on how our function is going to work
 ==============================================================================================================

+NOTE: You do NOT need to perform this step at your initial setup, as you won't likely have code to contribute back for a while.
+Skip this for now.

+Return to this step when you wish download the git repository for PropForth6, create your very own branch, make changes and send those changed back up to the repository.

 [create file, do some work; then add the file to the repository] [first, check the status, see the new or changed file is untracked]